amanseau/Omnimed-delphi-kiosk-releases/README.md

 Token name: `ProgDelphi01-<YYYYMMDD>`
 Scopes: repo (all)

-To update the git remotes, copy the generated access token from Github and call the Powershell script with the token as argument: `powershell ./update_github_token.ps1 'GITHUB_TOKEN'`.
+To update the git remotes, copy the generated access token from Github and call the Powershell script with the token as argument: `powershell ./update_github_token.ps1 'GITHUB_USER' 'GITHUB_TOKEN'`.